-- Using the federal voter registration form, available online at http://www.eac.gov/voter_resources/ register_to_vote.aspx.
-You will need to mail the form in to the address listed on the form at www.eac.gov/voters/national-mail-voter-registration-form.
+- Using the federal voter registration form: Register online at www.ksvotes.org or print and mail to the address listed on the form at www.eac.gov/voters/national-mail-voter-registration-form.
 Citizens using the federal voter registration form do not need to submit a birth certificate, passport, or similar “proof of citizenship” document.

 - At the motor vehicle office, while applying for a new driver’s license or renewing an existing driver’s license.
 Citizens who register at the motor vehicle office do not need to submit a birth certificate, passport, or similar “proof of citizenship” document.

 - Using the state voter registration form, which can be filled out online or in person at your local election authority.
 As of March 2020, citizens who use the state form do not need to submit a birth certificate, passport, or similar “proof of citizenship” document in order to complete the registration process.
 (See Fish v.
 Kobach.)

 What is the voter registration deadline?

 Yes!
 Any registered voter can vote in advance of the election.
 You have two options: